bp094p21/cosc2804-2150-assignment-1-team-23-ps2-cosc2804/modified_api/Docs.md

 Aside from re-structuring and slightly improving the API's overall codebase (particularly the ``RemoteSession.java`` file), I added some functionality to assist our group's needs.

-NOTE: This is not a fully-fledged re-write, as I did not have the time for this.
+NOTE #1: This is not a fully-fledged re-write, as I did not have the time for this.
 However, if time was not a constraint, and interest prevailed, I would've re-written almost the entire codebase to make it very efficient, clean and practical.
 I also would've added a lot more functionality, and better documentation.

+NOTE #2: For this village generation to work properly, you need to make sure that you've set your ``LOCATION`` in the RaspberyJuice plugin's ``/plugins/config.yml`` to ``ABSOLUTE``, otherwise you will encounter problems.
 <br></br>

 **New Methods**